-“Yes.
-It’s the nice one you have on special occasions.
-Do you wanna try some?”
+“Yes, the nice one you have on special occasions.
+Do you want?”

 “That’s vanilla.
-It’s the one you eat at home all the time, after you eat your veggies.”
+It’s the one you eat at home all the time—you know, after you finish your veggies.”

 “Do you like it?”

 “It’s nice.
-What’s the pink one, momma?” she said, pointing to a third container.
+What’s the pink, momma?” she said, pointing to a third container.

-The child’s face was pressed against the box, her round eyes flitting across the range of available flavors, and when she stepped back, her cheeks left a foggy imprint on the glass.
-She rubbed her forehead with her stubby fingers to block the sweat sliding down her nose and to shoo away the fly crawling over her hair.
+The child’s face was pressed against the box, her round eyes flitting across the range of available flavors, and when she stepped back, her cheeks left foggy imprints on the glass.
+She rubbed her forehead with her stubby fingers to block the sweat sliding down her nose and to shoo away a fly crawling over her hair.
+It tickled her.
 Even with the conditioning in the store cranked up to the highest setting, the air was sweltering.
+She licked her lips.